22 Restaurant Marketing Ideas For More Regular CustomersUpdated on July 15, 2021

 6. Nail your Google listing to generate FREE leads from Google

-Register for a FREE Google My Business account.
+Register for a FREE Google Business Profile account.
 It’s how you’ll update the Google listing for your restaurant, meaning…

-Chances are your restaurant already exists in Google’s business directory, so if you don’t have a Google My Business account yet, you’ll probably just “claim” that you’re the owner of the restaurant.
+Chances are your restaurant already exists in Google’s business directory, so if you don’t have a Google Business Profile account yet, you’ll probably just “claim” that you’re the owner of the restaurant.

 Back to your Google listing…

-Your Google listing comes from your Google My Business account.
+Your Google listing comes from your Google Business Profile account.

 Here’s why you need a Google listing: